 LoD Poison Scythe Necromancer Skills and Runes

 On this page, we explain how to choose and use your skills when playing LoD Poison Scythe Necromancer in Diablo 3.
-Updated for patch 2.6.10 and Season 22.
+Updated for Patch 2.7.5 and Season 28.

 The build begins runs by summoning Simulacrum; due to the rune Blood and Bone you will get two minions at your side, and you need to be diligent in their upkeep as a large part of your DPS relies on them (you do not need to worry about their duration however — Haunted Visions makes them last indefinitely).
 If you find it hard to keep track of them in the thick of a fight, simply check with a cast of a spender (i.e. Bone Spear) somewhere outside the cluster of monsters; if two more spears shoot in that direction, you are set.

 Rotate between your poisonous skills at your discretion; you only goal is to stay at your maximum Nayr's Black Death stacks at all times.
-You can throw Bone Spear to draw monster attention, Siphon Blood and Grim Scythe to restore Essence for Aquila Cuirass upkeep, or throw a Skeletal Mage Contamination for some extra DPS.
+You can throw Bone Spear to draw monster attention, Death Nova Blight to reduce incoming damage, or Grim Scythe to restore Essence for Aquila Cuirass upkeep.
 Right as your Convention of Elements rotation finishes the Physical cycle and reaches Poison, you want to pop Bone Armor to trigger the stun of Dislocation, which will maximize your Krysbin's Sentence damage bonuses during your burst cycle.
 After that, simply swing Grim Scythe Cursed Scythe alongside your Simulacrums and enjoy the devastation; once the Poison cycle is over, you can resume the rotation of Nayr upkeep and drawing monster attention into big packs for the next cycle of mayhem.

 Skills and Runes